Making a Difference, One Animal at a Time

 Featured Dog of the Week

-She is $185 to bring home, but mention you saw her here and Shelter Friends will pay half of that fee.
+I’m fixed, vaccinated, microchipped and up to date on parasite preventatives.
+I am $185 to bring home, but mention this ad and Shelter Friends will pay half of that fee.

 If you’d like to meet me, please call the shelter at (541) 474-5458